 - Submissions: They require that the first 20 pages be mailed along with a cover letter.

 Morris Publishing Australia – CLOSED.
 Their website says that they will open for unsolicited submissions later in 2017.
+This hasn’t changed so I’m not sure if they are active.

 New Frontier – OPEN.
 They are accepting unsolicited manuscripts, however, they try to sell you their $60 submission pack, which includes their submissions guidelines.